The Church of England describes marriage in the following way:

-Marriage is intended by God to be a creative relationship, as his blessing enables husband and wife to love and support each other in good times and in bad.
+Marriage is intended by God to be a creative relationship, as God’s blessing enables the couple to love and support each other in good times and in bad.
 For Christians, marriage is also an invitation to share life together in the spirit of Jesus Christ.
-It is based upon a solemn, public and life-long covenant between a man and a woman, declared and celebrated in the presence of God and before witnesses.
+It is based upon a solemn, public and life-long covenant between two people, declared and celebrated in the presence of God and before witnesses.

 Find out more about marriage in the Church of England

 You can be married in one of the College Chapels if:

 - one of the partners is a current member of College (student or staff)

 - one of the partners left College not more than 5 years ago.

 You will need to apply for an Archbishop's special licence to be married in a College Chapel - we'll help you through this process.

 There are set fees for Church of England weddings and there will also be a cost involved if you would like an organist or a choir.

 as you once enriched the wedding at Cana

 when your Son turned water into wine,